SecondThundeR/secondthunder.github.io/README.md

 This page is fully optimized for computers.
 Mobile devices have been superficially tested and there may be inconsistencies on different devices *(Perhaps someday I will rewrite this on some framework to work correctly on mobile devices)*

+## About previous repo

+This is recreated repository for landing page, due to bloated `.git/objects` folder, because of older assets from previous versions, like large videos, photos, files and etc.

+In order to see older changes, go to [old repository](https://github.com/SecondThundeR/secondthunder-landing-page)

 ## License

 This repo is dual-licensed under the **Creative Commons Zero v1.0 Universal** *(for all media, e.g. favicons, etc.)* and **MIT License** *(for all code)*